Last updated at 12:39 on 22/02/2018

 What is Occupier Assisted Valuation?

-Part 5A of the Valuation Act 2001-2015, allows a revaluation to be conducted using Occupier Assisted Valuation (OAV).
+Part 5A of the Valuation Act 2001-2015, as amended, allows a revaluation to be conducted using Occupier Assisted Valuation (OAV).
 OAV requires you, as occupier of a commercial property, to submit a valuation on your property by completing a Valuation Submission Form.

 What is a Notice?